reactgraphqlacademy/graphql-api-training/README.md

 1- Choose a public API.
 You have a list of public APIs [here](https://github.com/public-apis/public-apis).
 Suggestion, choose an API that doesn't require authentication and has decent documentation.

-2- Create a GraphQL Server to validate and execute the GraphQL queries.
+2- Create a GraphQL server to validate and execute the GraphQL queries.
 You can get started using the [getting started tutorial](https://www.apollographql.com/docs/apollo-server/getting-started/) from Apollo Server.

 3- Create the GraphQL schema using the [Schema Definition Language (SDL)](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51) .
 You'll define types and relationships between those types.